-3.6 Configuring Radio Parameters
+3.5 Configuring Radio Parameters

-The router subsystem communicates with the wireless subsystem through a synchronous serial interface called the wireless interface.
-You must create and configure the wireless interface of each radio you connect to the router subsystem using the TALtalk link-layer protocol.
-After you create and configure the interface, you must configure the channel on which each radio operates.
+The router subsystem communicates with the wireless subsystem through a synchronous serial interface, called the wireless interface.
+You must create and configure the wireless interface using the TALtalk link-layer protocol.
+After you create and configure this interface, then configure the channel on which the radio operates.
 Each channel operates on a specific frequency and power level, and uses a specific pseudorandom noise (PN) code.
-Follow these steps for each radio connected to the router subsystem:
+Follow these steps:

-- 1 Configure the wireless interface. - 2 Configure the radio channel. - 3 Set the IP address for the wireless interface. - 4 As needed, modify the power level on a per-link basis.
+- 1 Configure the wireless interface.

+- 2 Configure the radio channel.

+- 3 As needed, modify the power level on a per-link basis.